-Whether you’re married or living with a friend or roommate, you know that you have to make lots of adjustments when it comes to living with someone.
+Whether you're married or living with a friend or roommate, you know that you have to make lots of adjustments when it comes to living with someone new.
 But perhaps one of the most difficult is learning to share your food.
-At least with a roommate, you can usually have “mine” and “yours” sides of the fridge and you won’t be ridiculed for writing your name on your expensive yogurt.
-However, if I set up “hers” and “his” sections of my fridge and freezer, not only would that be very strange, but I don’t even want to know what my husband’s side would look like (have I told you what he had in his fridge when I met him??
+At least with a roommate, you can usually have "mine" and "yours" sides of the fridge and you won't be ridiculed for writing your name on your expensive yogurt.
+However, if I set up "hers" and "his" sections of my fridge and freezer, not only would that be very strange, but I don't even want to know what my husband's side would look like (have I told you what he had in his fridge when I met him??
 You don't want to know).

-In honor of this partnership with Skinny Cow, I decided to create a meal that I knew Chris would go crazy for.
-It involved Spicy Thai Chicken Drumsticks, garlic bread, and Skinny Cow Chocolately Dipped Ice Cream Sandwiches in Vanilla Bean Dream.
+In turn, I make him many of his favorite foods...
+For sharing, of course.
+This time I made Spicy Thai Chicken Drumsticks, garlic bread, and Skinny Cow ice cream for dessert.
 If only I had added in a side of corn dogs and giant glass of Mountain Dew (hint: this is what he had in his fridge when I first met him), it would be his ideal meal.

-He loves drumsticks and I hardly ever make them.
+Chris loves drumsticks and I hardly ever make them.
 He also loves spicy, which is never a problem for me.
 These spicy Thai drumsticks are super easy and you can prep them early in the day for a delicious dinner in no time at all.
 I let the drumsticks chill in the fridge with a spicy rub for a few hours.
 Yes, Winnie pup also thought it would be her ideal meal.

 Sorry Winnie...
 These are a bit too spicy for you.
 After they marinated in the rub, I baked them, and then coated them in super spicy sauce that involved Frank's Red Hot sauce, Thai chili peppers, and Sriracha.